kernel¶

 Constraints on the minimum and maximum combined power from production and storage assets (size 2*n)

-Constraints on the maximum stored energy in storage 1 (size n+1)
+Constraints on the minimum and maximum stored energy in storage 1 (size 2*(n+1))

 - Parameters: